ClimateImpactLab/energy-code-release-2020/2_projection/readme.md

  - Note - if you change the existing configs (specifically the extraction configs), then `load_projection` won't work on the current set of projection results on sac.

+- Note for aggregation: price units are currently in $/Kwh.
+Change this (by either updating the price files, or by pointing the aggregation configs to new price files) if you run a projection in units of GJ rather than KWh.

 # End of stuff that's just a message for Ashwin / Rae

 ## User suitability